Adana: Sports

 Professional volleyball club Adana Toros was promoted to the top flight of the Turkish Men's Volleyball League on 12 April 2016 at the play-off finals in Bursa.
 Adana Toros play their home games at the Menderes Sports Hall.
 The city's handball club, Şakirpaşa HEM, was promoted to the Turkish Women's Handball Super League on 21 April 2016, at the play-off finals in Ankara.
 The venue of Şakirpaşa is Yüreğir Serinevler Arena.

 Water sports are also popular in Adana.
 Adana Demirspor's water polo team is a legend in the community, joining the Turkish Water Polo League in 1942 after Turkey's first modern watersports venue, the Atatürk Swimming Complex, opened in Adana in 1936.
 The team has a record twenty-two years of straight championship titles in the Turkish Men's Water Polo League, seventeen years of it without losing a game, hence their nickname "The Unbeatables".
 Demirspor has a total of twenty-nine championship titles.

 Rowing became a popular local sport in the last twenty years.
 Rowing competitions are held all year long on the Seyhan River and the Seyhan Reservoir.
 The Metropolitan Rowing Club and Çukurova University SK compete at the national and international level.
 Sailing competitions are also held at the Seyhan Reservoir all year round.
 The Adana Sailing Club competes at regattas in different categories.
 In swimming, Erdal Acet of Adana Demirspor is a prominent local figure, who broke the record for swimming the English Channel in nine hours and two minutes in 1976.
 Recreationally, the lack of swimming pools make the Seyhan River and the irrigation canals attractive for swimmers who want to cool off in the hot, humid summers.
 With almost one hundred people drowning every year, the Metropolitan Municipality has now opened forty-one swimming pools.

 The Adana Half Marathon was inaugurated in 2011 on a national level with the participation of 223 athletes.
 In 2012, the marathon gained IAAF International Marathon status and hosted 610 athletes from ten nations.
 The marathon takes place on the first Sunday after 5 January, Adana's Independence Day.
 The route follows Adana's historic streets and the streets along the Seyhan river.

-Horse racing is very popular in Adana.
-Yeşiloba Hippodrome is one of four Turkish racecourses to host horse racing competitions from October to May.
-Adana Equestrian Club is Turkey's biggest horse riding centre, hosting national and international competitions.